An alpha (α)-secretase modulator for ameliorating Alzheimer's Disease pathophysiology and cognitive impairment with neuroprotection

-Current research in AD prophylaxis and therapy is centered on identification of methods to decrease Beta amyloids (Aβ) and tau entanglement.
+Current research in AD prophylaxis and therapy is centered on identification of methods to decrease Beta amyloid (Aβ) and the assembly of tau tangles, biochemical 'signatures' of AD which are the basis cognitive decline.
 Beta (β)-secretase inhibitors have been extensively investigated, but have been difficult to translate into effective clinical treatments for AD.
-A recent Phase II clinical trial with a β -secretase inhibitor, LY2886721, was halted because of liver toxicity.
-Gamma (γ)-secretase inhibitors may also reduce Aβ accumulation.
-A recent Phase III clinical trial with the γ-secretase inhibitor, 'semagacestat' (LY-450139), was halted because of evidence for accelerated dementia.
-Most of the recent clinical AD trial failures have been with β-secretase and γ-secretase inhibitors.
+A recent Phase II AD clinical trial with the β-secretase inhibitor, LY2886721, was even halted because of liver toxicity.
+Gamma (γ)-secretase inhibitors may conceivably also reduce Aβ accumulation.
+However, a recent Phase III clinical trial with the γ-secretase inhibitor, 'Semagacestat' (LY-450139), was also halted because of evidence for accelerated AD dementia.
+Most of the recent clinical AD trial failures have been with β- and γ-secretase inhibitors.

-Alpha (α)-secretase is another enzyme in the neuronal pathway that influences amyloid precursor protein, APP.
-Both β-secretase and γ-secretase cleave APP to form an insoluble amyloid plaque (Aβ) that leads to tau entanglement. α-secretase, on the other hand, cleaves APP into a harmless soluble form, 's-APPα', that support new synapse formation and is readily cleared from the brain.
-Thus, unlike current strategies which suppress β-secretase and γ-secretase to minimize Aβ plaque formation, our strategy involves the activation of α-secretase leading to beneficial amyloid precursor processing and prevention of Aβ buildup.
+Alpha (α)-secretase is another enzyme in the neuronal pathway that positively influences amyloid precursor protein, ('APP') processing.
+Both β-secretase and γ-secretase cleave APP to form insoluble amyloid plaques (Aβ) that set in motion tau fiber assembly.
+In contrast, α-secretase cleaves APP into the harmless and more soluble product, 'sAPP-α', that actually supports new synapse formation and is more readily cleared from the brain.
+Thus, unlike current strategies which aim to suppress Aβ plaque formation by minimizing β- and γ-secretase activities, our strategy to activate α-secretase effectively eliminates the substrate for β- amyloid generation, and at the same time leads to positive amyloid precursor processing to both prevent and reduce Aβ plaques in AD.

 We are seeking a strategic corporate partner for the development and commercialization of APH-0703 and its analogs for Alzheimer's Disease and Cognitive Disorders.